Marcano-Pannuto-ERSP/kissfft_test/README.md

 - (make sure to `ssh -Y` if not running it locally)

 Note that if you want to change the sampling rate from 7813 Hz, you'll need to change that in both fft-with-file.c and graph.py.

+To compile and run fft-testing.c or fft-find-highest.c:
+- Same commands as fft-with-file.c
+- Change N and S if needed:
+  - fft-find-highest.c: Change the defines at the top of the file
+  - fft-testing.c: Use the fft_N and fft_S functions to change the fft struct's fields

 ## Dependencies
 - kissfft